AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

     ![Daily rides at all other stations](projects/Bike_Sharing_2020/hourly_three_stations.png)

-  * The same might no be true for other stations in the cluster an would need to be studies separately.
-But since these three were the most active stations in the cluster, the marketing team would perhaps have a better chance at getting required conversions from these stations.
+  * The same might no be true for other stations in the cluster and they would need to be studied separately.
+But since these three were the most active points in the cluster, the marketing team would perhaps have a better chance at getting required conversions from them.